DigitalCoreNZ/hashnode/cmacc9grh002m09kycxyr8roc.md

 * Code Spell Checker from Street Side Software.

-> NOTE: I have a post that covers the installation of [VS Code and its’ Extensions](https://solodev.app/local-system-toolkit-for-ubuntu#heading-installing-vs-code).
+> NOTE: I have a post that covers the installation of [VS Code and some of its’ Extensions](https://solodev.app/local-system-toolkit-for-ubuntu#heading-installing-vs-code).

 ---